 If your 1 year old is as car/bus/train crazy as our one year old, you might have found yourself wondering whether it’s worth getting a ride-on toy to keep them busy.
-Ride on toys can be great for improving balance skills, motor skills, strengthening your little one’s muscles, and having a lot of fun, too.
+Best Ride on toys mentioned here work as a balance bike and can be great for improving balance skills, motor skills, strengthening your little one’s muscles, and having a lot of fun, too.
 We’ve rounded up the best ride on toys for 1 year old zoomers!

 We did the research into the best toddler ride on toys, with a focus on younger toddlers from around 1-year-old.
 We came up with this list of what we consider to be worth the money.

 For our family, we think the Little Baby Bum (LBB) Wheels on the Bus Scoot and Pewi Walk on Riding Toy are the best options.
 We love the Wheels on the Bus scoot because our daughter loves LBB and the bus songs.
 And we love the Pewi Y-Bike because of how it will support our daughter’s physical development.

 However, we know not all toddlers are complete bus nuts.
 For that reason, we think the Little Tikes Push and Ride Racer is the best overall ride-on toy for 1 year olds.
 For most families, it offers great bang for buck and will serve your child for a couple of years, using it first as a push-walker until your child is ready to straddle the toy and push it forward with their feet.

 If you’re looking for a more traditional stroller or a tricycle with a push handle or without, we’ve also written about that – just not in this article!

 The Best Riding Toys for 1 Year Olds

 Here are all the toys we considered, with more information about each below.

 - Best Overall Walker to Rider – Little Tikes Push and Ride Racer

 - Runner Up (Walker to Rider)– Fisher Price 3 in 1 Smart Car